 Where Does the Origin of Fattoush Salad Come From?

 Originally, it was from Lebanon.
 The fattoush got its name when the local people learned the combination of ingredients.
-And used to make the salad and combined them to come up with a delicious salad.
-And it called one of the Lebanese salad.
+And used to make the salad and combine them to come up with a delicious salad.
+And it is called one of the Lebanese salads.

 The place of origin may also be important because this can greatly affect the taste of the salad.
 If you go to a French restaurant, for instance, you will hardly find a salad that is not French.